Challenge

 Intervention team

-The intervention team for each county includes all Advantage-affiliated clinics and dentists in that county; one or more EPDHs who work in the community; and a regional manager community liaison (RMCL), who coordinates partnerships with community organizations and oversees EPDHs.
-An administrative team works across counties and includes case managers who connect patients with identified needs to services in a clinical setting, IT administrators, and other administrative staff.
+The intervention team for each county included all Advantage-affiliated clinics and dentists in that county; one or more EPDHs who worked in the community; and a regional manager community liaison (RMCL), who coordinated partnerships with community organizations and oversaw EPDHs.
+An administrative team worked across counties and included case managers who connected patients with identified needs to: services in a clinical setting, IT administrators, and other administrative staff.

 Payment incentive and budgeting

-Advantage employs a global budgeting capitation model, pooling the fixed payments it receives per patient.
-This enables funds to be directed toward innovative care models.
-Of the approximately $6.9 million allocated to Advantage through the Oregon Health Plan (Medicaid), the company directs a little over 2% into a bonus pool that is disbursed to the county team (EPDHs and dentists) for reaching goals of increased screening, in-field treatment of at-risk patients, and follow-up care in target counties, and which is also disbursed to the care coordinators and RMCLs if all counties meet the targets.
+Advantage employed a global budgeting capitation model, pooling the fixed payments it received per patient.
+It enabled funds to be directed toward innovative care models.
+Of the approximately $6.9 million allocated to Advantage through the Oregon Health Plan (Medicaid), the company directed a little over 2% into a bonus pool that was disbursed to the county team (EPDHs and dentists) for reaching goals of: increased screening, in-field treatment of at-risk patients, and follow-up care in target counties.
+Funds also were disbursed to the care coordinators and RMCLs if all counties met the targets.

 Tools for success